uds-se/debuggingbook/docs/beta/notebooks/README.md

 #### Do you provide PDFs of your material?

-At this point, we do not provide support for PDF versions.
-We will be producing PDF and print versions after the book is complete.
+Technically, we can produce PDF and print versions from notebooks, but it is low on our priority list as we find the interactive formats to be so much superior.
+Let us know if you'd like PDF versions.

 ### Other Issues